MihRazvan/bucharest_hackathon/README.md

 - **Request Network**: Integrated for seamless invoice issuance and payments, ensuring trustless and efficient financial operations.

-- **VIA Labs**: Utilized for cross-chain communication and use of ERC-20 tokens accross the networks.

 ---

 ## User Flow